 Chase Sapphire Reserve

-Chase’s most premium card is the Chase Sapphire Reserve.
-It earns 3x UR points on Dining & Travel and comes with a sign-up bonus worth 50,000 points.
-New cardholders must spend $4,000 within the first three months to earn the bonus.
+Chase’s most premium credit card is the Chase Sapphire Reserve.
+It earns 3x UR points on dining & general travel.
+Plus, Chase is offering a sign-up bonus worth 50,000 points for the Sapphire Reserve.
+It can be earned by spending $4,000 within the first three months.

 The Reserve comes with Chase’s famous $300 General Travel Credit and some of the best travel insurances in the industry.
-But it also has a $450 annual fee (NOT waived the first year).
+It also comes with a bevy of temporary benefits in light of the COVID-19 pandemic.
+But it also has a $550 annual fee (NOT waived the first year).

 Chase Sapphire Preferred

 The Chase Sapphire Preferred is the Reserve’s “little sibling”.
 But its one of the best cards for those who are starting out.
-It earns 2x UR points on Dining & Travel and comes with a sign-up bonus worth 60,000 points.
-New cardholders must spend $4,000 within the first three months to earn the bonus.
+It earns 2x UR points on dining & general travel.
+Plus, Chase is offering a sign-up bonus worth 60,000 points for the Sapphire Preferred.
+It can be earned by spending $4,000 within the first three months.

 The Sapphire Preferred has a $95 annual fee (NOT waived the first year), making it better for beginners.
-It’s also a Visa Signature, which means that it is easier to get than the Reserve.
-I had a Sapphire Preferred for over a year before upgrading to the Sapphire Reserve.
+It’s also a Visa Signature, which means that it is easier to get approved for than the Reserve.
+The Sapphire Preferred also comes with the same travel insurances as the Reserve.
+But it does not offer any general travel credits.

 Chase Ink Business Preferred